jaredatron/selectors.js/README.markdown

 selectors.js is designed for projects that deal with heaps of css selectors and need a way to store and manage them.
 And a lot more. =]

-At it's core selectors.js allows you to define the tree of your css selectors and then enables you to move from element(s) to element(s) with ease.
+At its core selectors.js allows you to define the tree of your css selectors and then enables you to move from element(s) to element(s) with ease.

 ## Please Note!
 S() !== $()